 CONSTRUCTION REQUIREMENTS

-Weather Limitations.
+403.04 Weather Limitations.
 This work shall be done between May 1 and August 31.
-Bituminous materials shall be applied only when the temperature of the air in the shade is above 55 °F (13 °C).
+Emulsified asphalt shall be applied only when the temperature of the air in the shade is above 55 °F (13 °C).
 No work shall be started if local conditions indicate that rain is imminent.

 Fog seal operations shall be performed during daylight hours and not during foggy weather.
 The road surface may be damp but shall be free of standing water.